XimeraProject/.github/profile/README.md

 Morever, here is a list of [common solutions for student issues](https://github.com/XimeraProject/.github/blob/main/profile/commonSolutions.md).

-For other technical support, simply contact the developers at `ximera@math.osu.edu`.
+For other technical support, contact the developers at `ximera@math.osu.edu`.

 ### Use in the classroom